cheerlights/cheerlights-arduino-library/README.md

 - Fetch the latest CheerLights color name.
 - Retrieve RGB values for the current color.
+- Retrieve HSV values for the current color.
 - Easy integration with LED strips like NeoPixels.

 ## IDE Installation